 (a) Assuming that the strait extends from y=0 to y=L, find a general algebraic expression relating the depth d to the position y.
-Calculate the drop in the level of the surface (or interface) between the ends of the strait as a function of d(0) and the transport Q>0.
+Calculate the drop in the level of the surface (or interface) between the ends of the strait as a function of d(0) and the transport Q.

-(b) Show that the only possible location for critical flow must be at the right end (y=L) of the strait, where w changes from a finite value to infinity.
+(b) Show that the only possible location for critical flow must be at the ends of the strait, where w changes from a finite value to infinity.

-(c) Find the solution that is critical at y=L and sketch the profile of the interface through the strait.
-(Note that the surface slope becomes infinite as y approaches L.)
+(c) Find the solution that is critical at y=0 and show that the surface (or interface) slope is infinite there.